-A course fee will be attached as applicable for online access to Elsevier online instruction.
+A course fee will be attached for lab supplies.

 There is also a separate course fee attached to NUR 105, NUR 136, NUR 267 and NUR 270 Kaplan Test Preparation online services.
-Students are provided with additional information about both services during student orientation and/or in class.
+Students are provided with additional information about these services during student orientation and/or in class.

 Throughout the curriculum, all students are required to take proctored online exams administered by Kaplan Test Prep Services.
-These exams will give the student an appraisal of his/her strengths and weaknesses, and highlight necessary and crucial preparation work needed to pass the National Counsel Licensing Examination-RN (NCLEX-RN).
-There is no additional fee associated with these Kaplan exams.
+These exams will give the student an appraisal of his/her strengths and weaknesses and highlight necessary and crucial preparation work needed to pass the National Counsel Licensing Examination-RN (NCLEX-RN).